llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * These have contradictory specifications for initialization of the local copy of the variable and for storing data back to the original variable.
-    * On a combined construct, `firstprivate` applies to the effective `acc parallel`, and `reduction` applies to the effective `acc loop`.
+    * On a combined directive, `firstprivate` applies to the effective `acc parallel`, and `reduction` applies to the effective `acc loop`.
 Thus, specifying a variable in both wouldn't be contradictory.
 However, it is surely a mistake as you cannot access the reduced value.
-Thus, the above restriction applies to a combined construct as well.
+Thus, the above restriction applies to a combined directive as well.
 * *imp*|*exp* `copy`, *exp* `copyin`, *exp* `copyout`, *exp* `firstprivate`, *exp* `private`, or *exp* `reduction` for a variable of incomplete type is an error.
 Notes: